My Main Page with Links to My Book

 Propaganda

-1. deliberate spreading of wrongful claims
+1. deliberate spreading of evil claims

-2. deliberate spreading of evil claims
+2. deliberate spreading of fallacious claims

 Purposeful